210119-java-enterprise/justORM_p1/README.md

 ## Configuration (Annotations)

-  1. @Column - fields that represent a column inside a table. @Column element must have "columnName" the same as inside the table
+  1. @Column - fields that represent a column inside a table. @Column element must have "columnName" the same as inside the table.
-  2. @PK - fields that represent the primary key inside a table. @Column element must have "columnName" the same as inside the table
+  2. @PK - fields that represent the primary key inside a table. @PK element must have "columnName" the same as inside the table.
-  3. @FK - fields that represent the foreign key inside a table. @Column element must have "columnName" the same as inside the table
+  3. @FK - fields that represent the foreign key inside a table. @FK element must have "columnName" the same as inside the table.
-  4. @Table
+  4. @Table - class that represents the table name. @Table element "tableName" must be the same as talbe name in database.

+## Configuration (Session)

+        SessionFactory sessionFactory = new Configuration()
+                                            .addAnnotatedClass(User.class)
+                                            .buildSessionFactory();

+        Session session = sessionFactory.openSession();